magedhelmy1/web/_posts/2020-01-06-transparent-ai.md

 Feel free to get in touch anywhere, anytime ! <br/>
 [LinkedIn](https://www.linkedin.com/in/helmy47/) or Email me directly maged.helmy1@outlook.com <br/>

-### Top contributors to this article

-- Maged Helmy

 To contribute, simple create a pull request on the Github page! :)